nachocaru/xaprb.com/content/blog/2006-04-30-how-to-optimize-subqueries-and-joins-in-mysql.md

     ) as x
 );</pre>

 All I did was wrap the subquery in another subquery.
-MySQL thinks there&#8217;s a dependent subquery, but now it&#8217;s only the wrapper query, which is probing into a temporary table with only a few rows, so it is fast anyway.
+MySQL thinks there's a dependent subquery, but now it's only the wrapper query, which is probing into a temporary table with only a few rows, so it is fast anyway.
 At this point this is a silly optimization; it would probably be better to just rewrite the query as a join.
-Among other things, that would avoid the danger of someone noticing the wrapper subquery is superfluous and &#8220;cleaning up the code.&#8221;
+Among other things, that would avoid the danger of someone noticing the wrapper subquery is superfluous and "cleaning up the code."

 This optimization can be used in a number of ways, for example to prevent MySQL from complaining about a subquery selecting data from a table being modified elsewhere in the query.
-Unfortunately, it doesn&#8217;t work to get around the restriction about temporary tables only appearing once in a query.
+Unfortunately, it doesn't work to get around the restriction about temporary tables only appearing once in a query.

  [1]: /blog/2005/09/23/how-to-write-a-sql-exclusion-join/
  [2]: /blog/2006/03/11/many-to-one-problems-in-sql/